 As if channeling the oracle Cassandra, screenwriter Ronnie Kern (who I suspect is a woman, but I could be wrong) must have known he/she was in for some backlash by people who spent their bored days pouring over Homer’s epics, because the movie opens with narration that informs us what we’re about to see is “the true story” of what happened at Troy.
 The narrator even makes mention of the legends that had been written about the events.
 Having established the story as one based on one man’s perspective, “Helen of Troy” opens with the birth of Paris, whom a young Cassandra warns will bring about the destruction of Troy if he’s allowed to live.

 Unlike “Attila the Hun”, another historical mini-series by the USA Network, there’s a lot of money sunk into “Helen of Troy”.
 The whole thing looks quite good, and even the location of Troy, on a very rocky stretch of land, is fitting.
 And yet, even though the movie has some elaborate battle sequences (mostly in the second half), they’re not well staged enough to convince.
 It just doesn’t seem as if the actors have spent much time learning how to swing a sword.
 The action looks too staged, resulting in awkward fights and large crowd scenes where background actors seem lost and confused about what they’re supposed to be doing, or even in which direction to look.
-The only battle that has any ring of believability is one between Paris and Menelaus, but even this scene is ruined by one of those curious anomalies mentioned earlier, where the filmmakers can’t decide rather to make the film realistic or fantastical.
+The only battle that has any ring of believability is one between Paris and Menelaus, but even this scene is ruined by one of those curious anomalies mentioned earlier, where the filmmakers can’t decide if they’re going for realism for fantasy.

 If you were wondering, “Helen of Troy” does indeed stray tremendously from the original works.
 Hector (Daniel Lapaine) has become a nagging brother whose favorite phrase is “I told you so”, while King Priam (John Rhys-Davies) has become decision-challenged, risking everything so the son he didn’t know he had until a few months ago can shag some hussy who ran off with him.
 But perhaps the worst re-imagining is Achilles, who has been remade into an Aryan skinhead.
 Gone is the honorable Achilles whose reason for dragging Paris around Troy post-mortem wasn’t just because he was some brainless oaf on a steady diet of steroids.
 Needless to say, Achilles’ eventual demise, involving that heel of his, is laughable.